argonne-lcf/balsam/README.md

 **launcher** fetches tasks and executes the workflow on its allocated resources.

 Balsam is designed to minimize user "buy-in" and cognitive overhead.
 You don't have to learn an API or write any glue code to acheive throughput with existing applications.
-In fact, it's arguably faster and easier to run a simple app several times using Balsam than by writing an ensemble job script:
+On systems with Balsam installed, it's arguably faster and easier for a beginner to run an ensemble using Balsam than by writing an ensemble job script:

 ```console
 $ balsam app --name SayHello --executable "echo hello,"